-What’s Your Role?
-Scientist I, Scientist II and Senior Scientist
+Scientist I, Scientist II and Senior Scientist Roles, Explained

-Are you reviewing different scientist positions and wondering if you are a good fit for them?
-If so, you are not alone.
-It’s not uncommon for life sciences professionals to have some confusion around specific scientist jobs and the corresponding responsibilities.
+It’s not uncommon for life sciences professionals to experience some confusion around specific scientist jobs and their corresponding responsibilities.
 To add to the complexity, there can be some ambiguity between various scientific roles depending on the industry, area of research and organization.

-How do you know what a company is looking for and if you are a competitive candidate?
 In addition to the proactive research you can do about unique organizations online, relying heavily on what’s specifically stated in the job posting is ideal.
 In the past, we’ve covered how to efficiently understand what an organization is looking for in a job description.
 That information is helpful for a variety of life sciences positions.
-We’ve taken the time to cover the most common scientist positions, so you can understand which jobs are the best targets for you!

 It can be difficult to know if you are a viable candidate for varying scientist positions.
-In addition to the roles we discussed, some organizations have Scientist III, Scientist IV, and Scientific Manager roles as well.
+In addition to these three roles, some organizations have Scientist III, Scientist IV, and Scientific Manager roles as well.
 The job duties of those positions usually increase in responsibility, but are very customized to the hiring company.
-Doing research beyond what you read in a job description can help you determine what the best option is based on your background.
-When in doubt, come up with a few focused questions to ask a recruiter or hiring manager.
-What are some questions you could ask a recruiter to know if you’re the ideal candidate for a scientist role?